google/knative-gcp/docs/storage/README.md

    export BUCKET=<your bucket name>
    ```

-1. Give Google Cloud Storage permissions to publish to GCP Pub Sub.
+1. Give Google Cloud Storage permissions to publish to GCP Pub/Sub.

-   1. First find the Service Account that GCS uses to publish to Pub Sub
+   1. First find the Service Account that GCS uses to publish to Pub/Sub
       (Either using UI or using curl as shown below)

       1. Use the steps outlined in